 Shy 14-year-old Duncan goes on summer vacation with his mother, her overbearing boyfriend, and her boyfriend's daughter.
 Having a rough time fitting in, Duncan finds an unexpected friend in Owen, manager of the Water Wizz water park.

 Billy (Vince Vaughn) and Nick (Owen Wilson) are salesmen whose careers have been torpedoed by the digital world.
 Trying to prove they are not obsolete, they defy the odds by talking their way into a coveted internship at Google, along with a battalion of brilliant college students.
 But, gaining entrance to this utopia is only half the battle.
 Now they must compete with a group of the nation's most elite, tech-savvy geniuses to prove that necessity really is the mother of re-invention.
 Written by

 Google allowed the film to shoot for five days at the Googleplex Headquarters, but most of film was shot at the Georgia Institute of Technology at Atlanta, where the film crew made the set look as accurate as the real one.
 See more »

 What the shit is this?
-Why is this on the guest site mix?
+Why is this on the get psyched mix?

 Because I gotta throw you a curve-ball every now and again, or you get bored, and the mix doesn't have its intended effect.